 Another file exchange contribution with some handy colormaps (includung some vivid ones, and ones that look fine when printed in grayscale) is SC:

 It also avoids discretizing the image into a fixed number of colors, and makes it easy to save the resulting image to an image file.
 Run it with no inputs for a demo.

 That’s a great one!
 I knew I was going to miss some good ones when I was looking through all the different entries on colormaps.
 Thanks for pointing it out.
 I like the extensive demo you have with explanations!

 My favorite is the somewhat cryptically named pmkmp (http://www.mathworks.com/matlabcentral/fileexchange/28982), which returns a colormap that looks pretty but doesn’t pretend the image is segmented into a few classes.

 A similar one (not divergent, here is an example: http://www.searchanddiscovery.com/documents/2007/07071blumentritt/images/03.htm) is used quite a bit in oil industry to map surface of structures interpreted from seismic data.

 That one is very useful partucluarly when trying to display at once many surfaces that are offset by significan change in elevation.
 Each surface would then get a hue and the saturation would map the elevation change within the particular structure.

-When it comes to perceptually improved colormaps, I can’t but like these two I created:
+When it comes to perceptually improved colormaps, I can’t but like this one I created:

-There are also two entries by Matthias Geissbuehler:
+There are also this entry by Matthias Geissbuehler: